Quit smoking tips

 Start by finding what motivates you to quit, what it is that can help you fight back the cravings.

-Take control - 9 effective tips to stop smoking
+Take control - 9 effective tips to quit smoking

 1. Set a date for your last cigarette

-Once you decide to commit, set a date for your last cigarette. 📆
+Once you decide to commit, set a date for your last cigarette.
+Plan ahead. 📆

 There are advantages to setting the date a little bit into the future.
 Between the day you commit to quit up to your last cigarette you can:

-- Also, try to really think about why you want to stop smoking.
+- Similarly, hink about why you want to stop smoking and write these down also.

 2. Choose the method you will use to stop smoking

 It can be very difficult to go the old-fashioned route and quit ‘cold turkey’.
+Over 95% of cold turkey attempts fail.
 Smoking is an addiction, and the brain perceives it as a need that is not being satisfied.
 Without cigarettes, your body has to go through a period of withdrawal.

 Talk with your doctor about the different methods for support.
-These may be stop smoking apps, counselling, medications or maybe even hypnosis.
+These may be stop smoking apps, counselling, over-the-counter medicines or maybe even hypnosis.
+There are a lot of options.

 You should seek out the method that will give you the support you need and help you on the day you actually decide to quit smoking.